-To accompany a film documenting the history and social impact of Tupperware the a mid-west university mounted a show featuring hundreds of Tupperware products, many dating back decades and on loan from the Smithsonian museum.
+To accompany a film and PBS documentary examining the history and social impact of Tupperware the Columbus College of Art & Design mounted a show featuring hundreds of Tupperware products, many dating back decades and on loan from the Smithsonian museum.

 The signature imagery used in the exhibit design and promotion was developed around the concept of Tupperware as totemic objects of consumer culture, with a nod to the influence of Brancusi on the design stylings of the era.

 Most of the products being exhibited, as well as the gallery window display that looked out on Fifth Avenue, were installed in the form of light tables and light boxes.
 In cases where the Tupperware on display was translucent, the illumination amplified the material properties of the objects, transforming the inexpensive polyethylene containers into vessels glowing with jewel-like colors.

 The design decision to use illuminated displays in dimmed rooms was multi-purposed; to highlight and aestheticize the physical qualities of the objects as well as to create a personal resonance with visitors to the exhibit – to bring the experience home in an echo of the most common memory of tupperware; as a backlit, glowing artifact of modernism encountered in an ordinary household refrigerator.